 Reading one of the books by Charlotte Joko Beck or other Ordinary Mind teachers may help you to understand the style of practice we undertake.

-When we first arrange for you to come along to the group, we will offer you a short orientation before one of our regular sittings.
-Orientations are offered about once a month and require pre-registration.
+When we first arrange for you to come along to the group, we will offer you a short 30 minute orientation before one of our regular sittings.
+Orientations are offered about once a month and require pre-arrangement.

 In order to answer some of the common questions that newcomers have, we have prepared an Information sheet for newcomers to the group which contains some additional information.
 Contact us if you would like to receive it.